OICR/softeng-blog/_posts/francois_gerthoffert/2017-08-21-Infrastructure-procurement-in-large-scale-genomic-projects.md

 The initial stage of a RFSQ has similarities with a RFP in the sense that it contains contractual details and, in our situation, it relied on a "simulated" proposal to evaluate vendors.
 Following the RFSQ, subsequent procurement is executed through multiple RFQ phases.

-After award the RFSQ is limited to an initial set of vendors, which which a contract was signed.
+After award the RFSQ is limited to an initial set of vendors, for which a contract was signed.
 But at any point in time, we have the flexibility to initiate a RFP and run purchases outside of the RFSQ framework (as long as the RFP is executed following corresponding rules).

 RFSQ are very common for maintenance activities (such as gardening, electrical work), less for IT Infrastructure projects.
 It was suggested to us by our procurement department as we were discussing the project's procurement approach.